Sunflower State FC: History

 On January 11, 2023 it was announced that Sunflower State FC's women's team would be joining the Women's Premier Soccer League (WPSL) for the 2023 season.

 For the men's 2023 season, Sunflower State was moved to the Gateway Conference.
 They finished their season with a record of 4-5-1 finishing in 3rd place with 13 points and missing out on the playoffs.

 The women's debut season in the WPSL saw them competing in the Central Heartland Division.
 They finished the season with a record of 3-1-6 coming in 4th place with 10 points.

 For the club's men's 2024 season they once again competed in the Gateway Conference.
-This season saw the beginning of the KC derby between Sunflower State and the KC Sol who had joined the conference for this season.
+This season saw the beginning of the short lived KC derby between Sunflower State and the KC Sol who had joined the conference for this season.
 Sunflower State finished the season with a record of 3-4-3 coming in 5th in their conference with 12 points and missing out on the playoffs by one position.

 The women's 2024 season saw Sunflower State finish with a record of 4-3-3 coming in 4th place with 15 points.

-On November 25, 2024 is was announced that the club's men's team would be joining the USL League Two.
+On November 25, 2024 it was announced that the club's men's team would be joining the USL League Two.
 The club will also be playing their home games at The Pembroke Hill School.